duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 7. Click the "**Pull Request**" button.
 8. Review the changes.
 9. Enter a title for your pull request, "Submitting My First Goodie" or similar is perfect.
-10. Copy and paste the Goodie Pull Request Template from [here](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/pull_request_template_goodie.md) and paste in into the "Pull Request Description".
+10. Copy the Goodie Pull Request Template from [here](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/pull_request_template_goodie.md) and paste in into the textbox that says "**Leave a comment**".
 11. Answer the questions in the Pull Request Template (this helps the DDG Staff and Community understand your Pull Request better).
 12. Go back to your Codio.com browser tab.
 13. Open the "Terminal" tab and type `duckpan server` then press "**Enter**".